peterthenelson/fiolin/DESIGN.md

 Gabe Newell or the ghost of Steve Jobs.
 We mostly use our super-computers as dumb terminals.
 All our files live in a data center in Virginia anyway, and as for songs, we don't actually own any to begin with.
-When faced with simple math problems, we may find it convenient to use the immense computational might of our computers to send the question over to OpenAI, where an artificial mind that is fluent in English and many other languages will decide, after some contemplation, to delegate the task to a calculator, since arithmetic isn't
+When faced with simple math problems, we find it most convenient to use the immense computational might of our computers to send the question over to OpenAI, where an artificial mind that is fluent in English and many other languages will decide, after some contemplation, to delegate the task to a calculator, since arithmetic isn't